taidalog/taidalab/README.md

 1. The result will be shown.
 When your answer is correct, a next decimal number will be shown.
 When wrong, you can try again.

+## Terms of Service

+- The copyright is owned by the creator (I).
+- The communications charge required for use of this site will be borne by the user.
+- The creator is not responsible for any damage caused by computer viruses, data loss, or any other disadvantages caused by usinfg this site.
+- You can use the source code, but please keep the copyright notice and license notice when redistributing.

 ## Known Issue

 -